abudaan/vega-multi-view/README.md

 ### Leaflet

-Vega does not support tile maps but by using a custom version of [leaflet-vega](https://github.com/nyurik/leaflet-vega) we can render a Vega view to a layer in Leaflet.
-If you want to render your spec to a Leaflet layer your spec must define the signals `zoom` and `latitude` and `longitude`.
+Vega does not support tile maps but by using [vega-as-leaflet-layer](https://github.com/abudaan/vega-as-leaflet-layer) we can render a Vega view to a layer in Leaflet.
+The Leaflet map itself will be added to the HTML element as specified in the configuration.

+If you want to render your spec to a Leaflet layer your spec must have defined the signals `zoom` and `latitude` and `longitude`.
+If your spec does not specify one or all of the mandatory signals an error will be logged to the browser console and nothing will be rendered.

+For more information about rendering Vega to a Leaflet layer see the [readme](https://github.com/abudaan/vega-as-leaflet-layer/blob/master/README.md) of `vega-as-leaflet-layer`.

 You can read more about zoom, latitude and longitude in the Leaflet [documentation](http://leafletjs.com/examples/zoom-levels/)

-`vega-multi-view` adds a Leaflet map to the HTML element as specified in the configuration and adds a Vega view layer to that map.
-If your spec does not specify one or all of the mandatory signals an error will be logged to the browser console and nothing will be rendered.

 ### Publish and subscribe signals